 The artist paints his own hands mittened.
 And his mother’s.

 This has been interpreted as a reference to their loss of each other.
 His mother starved to death in 1919 in the genocide of the Armenian people.

 Another portrait hangs in the National Gallery, Washington, D.C

 The Artist and His Mother, c.
 1926-1942, oil on board.
 National Gallery of Art, Washington, DC

-The eyes of the artist no longer look at us in his paintings.
+The eyes of the artist do not look at us .